kubiyabot/sdk-py/docs/ARCHITECTURE.md

-# Kubiya Workflow SDK Architecture
+# Kubiya SDK Architecture

 ## Overview

-The Kubiya Workflow SDK is a Python framework for creating and executing workflows programmatically.
+The Kubiya SDK is a Python framework for creating and executing workflows programmatically.
 The SDK provides:

 - **Core SDK**: Python library with workflow DSL and execution engine
 - **Server**: FastAPI REST API server for remote workflow execution